josecannete/transactions-chile/README.md

-# Transactions Chile - Excel to CSV Converter
+# Transactions Chile

-A command-line tool for converting Excel files to CSV format with various customization options.
+A command-line tool for converting bank statements from Excel to CSV format with support for several Chilean banks.

 ## Features

-- Convert Excel (.xlsx, .xls) files to CSV format
+- Convert bank statements from Excel (.xlsx, .xls) files to CSV format
-- Specify which sheet to convert
+- Support for multiple banks:
+  - Santander
+  - Itau
+  - Banco Chile
+- Validation of transaction data
 - Customize delimiter and encoding
 - Rich command-line interface with progress indicators
 - Force overwrite option